-- 1. Remove the boot clamps (item 23) and collapse the boot (item 24) if equipped.
-On upright and inverted models, loosen the (4) set screws (item 13) and remove the sleeve cap (item 2) by rotating CCW. - 2.
-Remove the protection tube (item 11) and check to see if the lifting screw has travel stops.
-This may require the use of a pipe wrench or strap wrench.
+- 1. Remove the boot clamps (item # 33) and collapse the boot (item # 34) if equipped.
+On upright and inverted models, loosen the (4) set screws (item # 13) and remove the sleeve cap (item # 2) by rotating CCW. - 2.
+Remove the protection tube (item #11) and check to see if the lifting screw has travel stops.
+Removing the protection tube may require the use of a pipe wrench or strap wrench.
 If the jack has travel stops on the screw, these will need to be removed before the lifting screw is removed from the jack.
-If the jack does not have stops, the lifting screw can be removed by simply unthreading it from the wormgear. - 3.
-Remove the thrust bearings (item 4) and the wormgear (item 5) from the sleeve.
+If the jack does not have stops, the lifting screw can be removed by simply unthreading it from the wormgear.

+- 3. Remove the thrust bearings (item # 4) and the wormgear (item # 5) from the sleeve.
 The bearing cones may be pressed onto the wormgear. - 4.
-Keyed jacks have a keyway cut the length of the lifting screw (item 14).
-A steel sleeve cap (item 2) has a key (item 321), which travels in the keyway and prevents rotation of the lifting screw.
+Keyed jacks have a keyway cut the length of the lifting screw (item # 35).
+A keyed sleeve cap (item # 17) has a key (item # 30), which travels in the keyway and prevents rotation of the lifting screw.
 It is very important not to allow any side load on a keyed jack, as the key can cut into the lifting screw, and severely affect the life of the jack. - 5.
-Remove screws, (item 10) from the bearing caps (item 3).
-Remove the bearing caps and seals (item 7) carefully to avoid damaging seals.
-Make sure keys have been removed first. - 6.
-Carefully remove the shims (item 8) from the jack sleeve or bearing cap.
+Remove screws, (item # 10) from the bearing caps (item # 3).
+Remove the bearing caps and seals (item # 7) carefully to avoid damaging seals.
+Make sure keys have been removed first.
+Note: the MWJ51 and MWJ201 jacks have retaining clips instead of bearing caps. - 6.
+Carefully remove the shims (item # 8) from the jack sleeve or bearing cap.
 NOTE: there will not necessarily be an equal quantity of shims per side.
-Keep track of the number and order of shims on each side of the jack. - 7.
-Remove the worm shaft bearings (item 6).
-The cups may be press-fit and require the use of a dead-blow, plastic or other non-marring mallet to remove the worm (item 12).
+Keep track of the number and order of shims on each side of the jack.
+The MWJ51 and MWJ201 jacks do not have shims. - 7.
+Remove the worm shaft bearings (item # 6).
+The cups may be press-fit and require the use of a dead-blow, plastic or other non-marring mallet to remove the worm (item # 12).